tboggiano/CollectingPerformanceMetrics/PITCHME.md

 ## About Me

-20+ years experience with SQL Server <br>
+* 20+ years experience with SQL Server
-Co-leader of TriPass Local User Group In Raleigh <br>
+* Co-leader of TriPass Local User Group In Raleigh
-Member of SpeakingMentors.com <br>
+* Member of SpeakingMentors.com
-Volunteer with abused and neglected foster children through the NC Guardian ad Litem, <em>favorite and most important job<em> <br>
+* Volunteer with abused and neglected foster children through the NC Guardian ad Litem, **favorite and most important job**

 ---